Kotlin/kotlinx.coroutines/CONTRIBUTING.md

 ### Updating the public API dump

-* Use the [Binary Compatibility Validator](https://github.com/Kotlin/binary-compatibility-validator/blob/master/README.md) for updates to public API:
+* Use the Kotlin Gradle Plugin's ABI validation for updates to public API:
-  * Run `./gradlew apiDump` to update API index files.
+  * Run `./gradlew updateLegacyAbi` to update API index files.
   * Commit the updated API indexes together with other changes.

 ## Releases